 In a small town, there are only two gas stations.
 The two gas stations are engaged in a tough competition with each other, undercutting prices to attract the most customers.

-One day, the manager at one of the gas station decides to schedule a meeting with the manager at the other gas station.
+One day, the manager at one of the gas stations decides to schedule a meeting with the manager at the other gas station.
 He says: “Over the past few months, our profits have declined because we have been decreasing our prices to drive traffic away from each other – why don’t we both agree on a price to charge customers so we can extract more profits from them?”

 The other manager agrees, and the gas stations collectively decide to raise prices from $100 to $200.
 Given no other options, consumers are forced to pump gas at $200.

-It involves an agreement by competitors to set a minimum or maximum price for their products.
+This involves an agreement by competitors to set a minimum or maximum price for their products.
 For example, electronics retail companies may collectively fix the price of televisions by setting a price premium or discount.

-It involves an agreement by members along the supply chain (manufacturers, producers, retailers) to set a minimum or maximum price.
+This involves an agreement by members along the supply chain (manufacturers, producers, retailers) to set a minimum or maximum price.
 For example, manufacturers may collectively agree to set a minimum resale price.

-In 2018, Loblaws Companies Ltd., Walmart Canada Corp., Sobeys Inc., Metro Inc., and Giant Tiger Stores Ltd., among others, confessed to being involved in a bread price-fixing scheme.
+In 2018, Loblaws Companies Ltd., Walmart Canada Corp., Sobeys Inc., Metro Inc., and Giant Tiger Stores Ltd., among others, confessed to being involved in a bread price fixing scheme.
 The firms allegedly agreed to increase the price of bread by at least $1.5 over the years 2001 and 2015.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep learning and advancing your career, the additional CFI resources below will be useful: